tillgrallert/slides/dh/2024-04-digital-epigraphy/2024-04-03-digital-epigraphy.md

 ### Methods

-Authorship Attribution as a method ofDigital History
+Authorship Attribution as a method of Digital History

 ::::
 :::: column